HewlettPackard/foedus_code/foedus-core/README.markdown

 Although not mandatory, libfoedus-core provides additional functionalities if there is google-perftools-devel.

     sudo yum install google-perftools google-perftools-devel    # RedHat/Fedora

+We use none of boost libraries.
+We might consider using some of the header-only boost libraries, but we will surely stay away from non-header-only ones (eg filesystem).

 Licensing
 --------